-The Darwin Harbour Advisory Committee provides advice to the Northern Territory (NT) Government through the Minister for Environment and Natural Resources (the Minister) on the effective management of Darwin Harbour and its catchment.
+The Darwin Harbour Advisory Committee provides advice to the Northern Territory (NT) Government through the Minister for Environment, Parks and Water Security (the Minister) on the effective management of Darwin Harbour and its catchment.
 This is to ensure that for now and into the future, a balance is maintained between:

 - sustainable development